Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Local decay as additional decay channel

 We now analyze the effects of local decay on the specific sensing protocols based on photon counting at the output of the interferometer (see Fig. \ref{fig_cartoon}).
 Within the metastable transient, the dynamics in $\tau$ of the estimation error are qualitatively similar to the case without local losses, also closely following the fundamental bound (not shown here).
-The approximate formulas of Eq. (\ref{equation_error_analytic}) work well also in the presence of local decay and in the short time limit (see Appendix \ref{Appendix_local_decay} for more details).
+The approximate formulas of Eq. (\ref{equation_error_analytic}) work well also in the presence of local decay and in the small-$\Delta t$ regime (see Appendix \ref{Appendix_local_decay} for more details).
 Notice that one has to evaluate the expectation values and two-time correlations in Eq. (\ref{equation_error_analytic}) using the total Liouvillian $\mathcal{L}+\mathcal{L}_\mathrm{loc}$, and replacing the stationary time by the corresponding $\Gamma t_1$ [see Eq. (\ref{equation_error_analytic_local_decay})].
-In Fig. \ref{fig_local_decay} (d) we analyze the effects of increasing $N$ on the estimation error at the optimal sensing time, $\Gamma\tau^*\sim 1$, and using Eq. (\ref{equation_error_analytic_local_decay}) that includes local decay and it is valid in the short time limit.
+In Fig. \ref{fig_local_decay} (d) we analyze the effects of increasing $N$ on the estimation error at the optimal sensing time, $\Gamma\tau^*\sim 1$, and using Eq. (\ref{equation_error_analytic_local_decay}) that includes local decay and it is valid in the small-$\Delta t$ regime.
 We focus on the results obtained fixing $\Gamma t_1$ to the first oscillation maximum of $\langle S_\mathrm{y}\rangle$ ($\Gamma t_1=0.12$ in the case of $N=20$).
 Similarly to the case without local decay, the measurement of $\hat{N}_\mathrm{d}$ is the one providing more sensitivity, although $\hat{N}_{4,5}$ display similar values.
 Remarkably, we observe an approximate quadratic scaling with particle number, $N^{-2}$, in all cases recovering the one observed in the absence of local decay.
-We notice that this scaling is sensitive to the time $\Gamma t_1$, finding that at later times the scaling is no longer quadratic (see Appendix \ref{Appendix_local_decay}).
+Notice that the results of Fig. \ref{fig_local_decay} (d) have been obtained using the small-$\Delta t$ expansion for the two time-bins reduced state, and therefore the observed quadratic scaling is only maintained up to a certain size that depends on the value of the fixed $\Delta t$.
+This scaling is also sensitive to the time $\Gamma t_1$, finding that at later times the scaling is no longer quadratic (see Appendix \ref{Appendix_local_decay}).
 In this sense, in the presence of local losses, one could exploit the quadratic scaling in $N$ using a pulsed scheme in which the system is periodically reset to the ground state in periods of the order of the optimal sensing time.